coerce to a list of characters

 For more explanation of the multiple value mechanism, see mv-let.

 logical meaning seems difficult to characterize.
-Mv
+Mv is the ACL2

 analogue of that construct.